-We offer Evening hours, and a variety of morning and daytime hours!
+We offer evening, weekend, and a variety of morning and daytime hours!

 Tuesday: 9 am to 8pm (extra long hours!)